WEE-OWW-WEE-OWW .. Bellowing police siren ... A response unit in a black & white squad car on pursuit ...

 If you have the need to carry a knife, engrave these facts in your head.

 Know by heart what is legal and what is not about carrying knives in California.
 If you are ever in doubt these quick facts will help you stay clear from legal peril.

 - Critical Dimension

-If the blade is more than 2 inches in length, it is illegal to carry a knife where the blade is released automatically.
+If the blade is 2 inches or longer in length, it is illegal to carry a knife where the blade is released automatically.

 - Concealed Carry